North Penn Bank (Philadelphia, PA)

 Cause Details

-Rumor that a director had gone West with the bank's money (later explained he went to attend personal mining interests).
+Rumor that a director had gone West with the bank's money; director actually left to attend to personal mining interests.

 Random Run